nightscout/trio-docs/docs/EN/Configuration/transition-qa.md

 <details>
   <summary><b>What are the alternatives?</b></summary>
 - <i>Some Trio users don't bolus for meals.
 They wait for Trio to detect rising BG and let Trio handle it.
 This usually leads to a temporary high BG, but Trio will get you back to target with the correct settings.
 If you're OK with a temporary high, then go ahead and try to skip bolus.
 You can start with small meals and tune your settings.
 You will need aggressive settings to let Trio give enough insulin.</i>
 - <i>Some Trio users do a manual pre-bolus and skip entering carbs.
 Trio will predict a low BG until the meal kicks in and BG begins rising.
 If the pre-bolus is insufficient, Trio will give more insulin based on your settings.
-Yes, even without entering any carbs.
+Yes, even without entering any carbohydrates.
 This approach will also result in a temporary high that is shorter than the completely unattended approach.</i>
 </details>
 <br>
 <details>
   <summary><b>What do most people do?</b></summary>
 Most Trio users take a bit of all these approaches.
 They have an apple without entering anything into the app.
-Then, they pre-bolus for lunch because it was high carb.
+Then, they pre-bolus for lunch because it is high in carbohydrates.
 Then, they use the calculator for dinner.
 This is all OK, and it comes down to the variation you accept for your BG.
 </details>

 ## Coming From iAPS